liferay/liferay-docs/develop/tutorials/articles/audience-targeting/creating-new-audience-targeting-rule-types.markdown

 that one is available (~end Feb 2015), an official downloads page link will be available. -Cody -->

-You'll want to setup the Plugins SDK to point to your application server.
+You'll want the Plugins SDK to point to your application server.
 To learn more about setting up and using the Plugins SDK included with the Audience Targeting SDK, you can visit the
 [Plugins SDK](/develop/tutorials/-/knowledge_base/6-2/plugins-sdk) tutorials.